The Difference Between Collapse Context and Remove Context in SAP CPI/PI/PO

 Keep SUPPRESS values of IF function is active

 In this situation both functions handle SUPPRESS values the same way.
-SUPPRESS values are considered similar to any another value in the same context.
+SUPPRESS values are considered similar to any other value in the same context.

 Both functions remove the Context Changes.
-Collapse Context function copies the first value from each Context, and Remove Context copies all values of each context to output.
+The collapse Context function copies the first value from each Context, and Remove Context copies all values of each context to output.

 Collapse Context when Keep SUPPRESS values is activated